-We consent to the reference to our firm under the caption "Experts" and to the use of our report dated February 6, 2008, with respect to the consolidated financial statements of Omeros Corporation included in the Registration Statement (Form S-1) and related Prospectus of Omeros Corporation for the registration of shares of its common stock.
+We consent to the reference to our firm under the caption "Experts" and to the use of our report dated February 6, 2008, with respect to the consolidated financial statements of Omeros Corporation included in Amendment No. 2 to the Registration Statement (Form S-1 No. 333-148572) and related Prospectus of Omeros Corporation for the registration of shares of its common stock.